 Language of instruction

-The Game Design and Production major is organized in collaboration with the Aalto University School of Arts, Design and Architecture (ARTS), and both schools offer a major that share a large portion of the courses.
-However, the mandatory courses differ, and the CCIS students have more technical courses on topics, such as computer graphics and artificial intelligence.
+The Game Design and Production major is organized in collaboration with the Aalto University School of Arts, Design and Architecture (ARTS).
+The M.A. in New Media programme of Aalto ARTS has a “sibling major” with the same name, which you should apply to if you aim for a Master of Arts degree instead of Master of Science.
+Both majors share a large portion of the courses, but the mandatory courses differ, and the CCIS students have more technical courses on topics such as computer graphics and artificial intelligence.

 Structure of the studies